walicar/shmup/doc/game_design.md

 ____

-The player shooting bullets at an enemy ship
+The player firing its laser at an enemy ship

 ![img/alpha1.png](img/alpha1.png)

-The player firing its laser at an enemy ship
+The player hitting the enemy ship with a bullet while dodging an enemy bullet (light yellow)

 ![img/alpha2.png](img/alpha2.png)